plone/documentation/docs/install/create-project-cookieplone.md

 ### Install the Volto project

-To work on your project, you need to install both the frontend and backend.
+To work on your Volto project, you need to install both the Plone backend and frontend.

 Change your current working directory to {file}`project-title`.